William Birch (painter)

-Life
+Early life and education

 Birch was born in Warwickshire, the son of Anne, née Russell, and physician Thomas Birch.
 He spent his early childhood in Warwick and was apprenticed to a jeweler, Thomas Jeffreys, and to Sir Joshua Reynolds.
 The enamelist Henry Spicer trained Birch in the art of enamel painting.
 Birch exhibited enamel portraits at the Royal Academy from 1781 to 1794.
 In 1785, he received a medal from the Royal Society of Arts.

+Career

 As an engraver he is best known in England for his Délices de la Grande Bretagne, consisting of thirty-six plates of ancient buildings in Norwich and elsewhere, published in 1791.

 After emigrating to Philadelphia in 1794 he made portrait enamels of many people including copies of portraits of George Washington, by Gilbert Stuart.
-The engraving series he made in 1800 of Philadelphia vistas was so extremely popular it resulted in three additional editions.
+The engraving series he made in 1800 of Philadelphia vistas was so popular that it resulted in three additional editions.
 William Birch was the father of Thomas Birch, an American portrait and marine painter.
 Typescript copies of his autobiography are held by the Historical Society of Pennsylvania.
 He died in Philadelphia, aged 79.